LokimuKH19/POD-PINN-LFR-MCP-Design-Framework/README.md

 Okay, we’ll be honest — not perfect.
 We’re dealing with **very high Reynolds numbers**, and we only used **4 POD modes**.
 That captured about 95% of the energy, but turns out, 95% isn't enough when the flow gets wild.
 (Even in some more linears occasions e.g. Only Thermal Conduction Evolved, other researches might used energy propotion more than 99%)

 Why the error?
-- High nonlinearity, few modes = still a trade-off between speed and accuracy (error < 40% in the paper)
+- High nonlinearity, few modes = still a trade-off between speed and accuracy (max error ~35% in the paper)
 - Reynolds numbers are huge → behavior becomes chaotic
 - The method’s better at catching **flow trends** (correlation > 0.7 in the paper), but struggles with absolute precision